 Further on the Path to AI Leadership

-Coursework in artificial intelligence helped Maggie Barclay secure an internship with IBM, where she developed skills to achieve her long-term goals in the field.Maggie Barclay (Artificial Intelligence/M.A.S.
-Artificial Intelligence 4th Year)
+Coursework in artificial intelligence helped Maggie Barclay secure an internship with IBM, where she developed skills to achieve her long-term goals in the field.Maggie Barclay (AI/M.A.S.
+AI 4th Year)

 Maggie Barclay attended the virtual CMD-IT/ACM Richard Tapia Conference in September of 2020, where she heard about the internship opportunities that IBM had to offer.
 She applied for the Extreme Blue program, which streamlines the export customs blockchain process, and she spent the summer working as a technical intern developing software within a team for IBM CIO Finance and Supply Chain.